 Our American friends have an advantage over those coming from afar.
 Driving could be an option.
 Even after fuel, insurance, tolls, and other related expenses, it could be an alternative to flying.
 It’s a great way of saving money.

-The Mexican government has a calculator where you can create a route between 2 points (you can even add stops along your route) and get an estimate of how much you will spend on things like fuel and tolls.
+The Mexican government has a calculator where you can create a route between two points (you can even add stops along your route) and get an estimate of how much you will spend on things like fuel and tolls.
 You can check it out here.

 Tips to Save on Lodging